jakelever/pubrunner/docs/index.rst

    version: 0.1
    url: https://github.com/jakelever/pubrunner/tree/master/examples/TextMiningCounter

 Next we need to say which resources to use.
-The code below would tell PubRunner that the latest version of Pubmed is required.
+The code below would tell PubRunner that the latest version of Pubmed is required for the full analysis.
+The full analysis is the default one that is run.
 PubRunner will manage the download of PUBMED and symlink it into the working directory.
 So to access the files, our commands (shown later) will look in the PUBMED directory.

 .. code-block:: yaml

    resources:
-       main:
+       full:
           - PUBMED

 However, the default format of Pubmed is the Pubmed XML format.
 Our text mining tool just works with plain text files.
 So we need to specify that using the format parameter for our resource.
 Note the added colon after PUBMED to show that we're going to add parameters.